Artwork at the Fanconia Sculpture Park

 Playstation by Bridget Beck

 This piece was designed with kids in mind.
-But it was just kids that loved it as adults ventured up to try it out.
+But it wasn’t just kids that loved it, adults ventured up to try it out.
 This was the first example of interactive exhibits at the park.
-While most installments at other places have a look but don’t touch, this encouraged guest to be a part of the exhibit.
+While most installations at other places have a look-but-don’t-touch rule, this encouraged guests to be a part of the exhibit.
 Art should be something that everyone can play with.

 Playstation by Bridget Beck